percona/percona-server/doc/source/flexibility/binlogging_replication_improvements.rst

-- When ``read_only`` is set to **ON**, any ``FLUSH ...`` command executed by a normal user (without the ``SUPER`` privilege) are not written to the binary log regardless of the value of the |bsfc| variable.
+- When ``read_only`` is set to **ON**, any ``FLUSH ...`` command executed by a normal user (without the ``SUPER`` privilege) are not written to the binary log regardless of the value of the binlog_skip_flush_command variable.
-- When |super-read-only| is set to **ON**, any ``FLUSH ...`` command executed by any user (even by those with the ``SUPER`` privilege) are not written to the binary log regardless of the value of the |bsfc| variable.
+- When |super-read-only| is set to **ON**, any ``FLUSH ...`` command executed by any user (even by those with the ``SUPER`` privilege) are not written to the binary log regardless of the value of the binlog_skip_flush_command variable.

-An attempt to run a ``FLUSH`` command without either ``SUPER`` or ``RELOAD`` privileges results in the ``ER_SPECIFIC_ACCESS_DENIED_ERROR`` exception regardless of the value of the |bsfc| variable.
+An attempt to run a ``FLUSH`` command without either ``SUPER`` or ``RELOAD`` privileges results in the ``ER_SPECIFIC_ACCESS_DENIED_ERROR`` exception regardless of the value of the binlog_skip_flush_command variable.

 .. variable:: binlog_skip_flush_commands